 This is where it all gets a bit technical, so look away now if you don't want your mind to be blown!

 Headless is a really interesting idea because it just lets content producers produce content and not worry about where it's getting consumed.
 You can also then build web pages which are very lightweight because they've got the bare minimum of stuff in there.
-So they can be really fast, which can help with Core Web Vitals.
+So they can be fast, which can help Core Web Vitals.

 What To Look For In A CMS